gionin/steward/project-status.md

 7. **Product language.** Spotted.
 The user works in Portuguese and English.
 Decide whether the product operates bilingually or in one language.
 Likely bilingual; confirm.

+### Raised in the 2026-06-24 daily-use review

+Five adoption blockers the lead designer named before committing to daily use.
+Higher priority than the deferred AI layer below; numbered 15–17 only because item numbers are stable references (container deletion is already item 4).
+Items 4, 15, and 16 are the proposed next build batch — no design decisions, engine support already exists; item 17 wants a design pass first.

+15. **Add containers with the same "+" affordance as tasks and routines.** Spotted.
+Containers are added through a separate "New area" form at the bottom of the Containers view (a name field plus an "Add container" button), inconsistent with the inline "+ add routine" affordance and the task "+".
+Replace it with the same inline "+ add container" pattern so adding an area matches adding a task or routine.
+UI-only; the `add_container` bridge command already exists.

+16. **Data peace-of-mind: show where the data lives, and one-click backup.** Spotted.
+State is a single SQLite file at `~/.steward/steward.db` (on the lead designer's machine, `C:\Users\Pichau\.steward\steward.db`) — outside the project folder and the repo.
+The app never shows this, which feeds a fear of losing everything.
+Surface the exact path in Settings, add an "open data folder" affordance, and add a one-click "Back up database now" that copies the live file to a timestamped `.db` (the existing context export is AI text, not a backup).
+Needs a small bridge method to copy the file; the rest is UI.

+17. **Today as a navigable single-day lens; History as the calendar (one shared day model).** Spotted (design).
+Today and History already read the same `day_log` — Today renders `currentDate`, History renders the frozen past.
+The ask: Today shows the date with prev/next buttons to move day to day, and History becomes a calendar over the same data, so the two are one-to-one; and the blunt "Start new day →" (a mis-click jumps forward with no way back) is retired.
+Crux to settle first: the engine invariant is "the live day re-syncs; past days are frozen" (`sync_day` must never run on a past day), yet `_snapshot` currently syncs whatever day it is handed — so backward navigation needs a defined notion of "the live day" and a rule for whether a past day is editable from the Today lens or only in History.
+Covers the review points "Start new day is weak" and "Today and History should be in sync."
+A prev/next pair also makes an accidental advance a one-click undo.

 ### Deferred: the AI facilitation layer

 These sit on top of the deterministic core and are deferred behind the desktop build.
 They correspond to Architecture section 8.